 Are there ways to transport Solar Energy be Transported?

-Many have asked what the reason is for not being able to charge deserts with thousands of solar cells and transfer the energy to cities around the globe.
-It is possible that the West Coast could be powered by huge areas in Arizona and New Mexico, while the Sahara could be used to power Northern Africa and Southern Europe.
-This hasn’t happened yet however, it does raise the question: Can solar energy be transported?
+Many have wondered what the reason is for not being able to load up deserts with hundreds of solar cells and transport the power to cities around the globe.
+The West Coast could be powered by huge regions that are Arizona or New Mexico, while the Sahara could power Northern Africa and Southern Europe.
+It hasn’t yet happened but it does raise the question of: Can solar energy be transported?

-While it is feasible to transfer solar energy from one place to the next but this could cost a lot of money and loss of power because of resistance.
-Engineers will need to alter the voltage to overcome this issue.
+Although it is possible to transport solar energy one location to another, this would cause prohibitive costs and loss of power because of resistance.
+Engineers will have to adjust the voltage to overcome the issue.

-As the current solar panels aren’t very efficient, it would be impossible to generate enough.
-They’re great for powering homes, businesses however they’re not ideal for big cities.
+Because the current solar panels aren’t efficient, it’s impossible to generate enough power.
+They’re ideal for powering homes, businesses however they’re not ideal for big cities.

 What exactly is Energy Storage?

-Solar Energy Storage refers to technology that collects energy and then store the electricity in another form (chemical, thermal or mechanical) before making it available when it is needed.
-One such technology is lithium-ion batteries.
-While energy storage can never achieve 100% efficiency, a certain amount of energy is lost through the conversion and recovery of energy.
-However, energy storage allows for flexible energy use at different times than the time it was created.
-Storage can increase the efficiency and resilience of the system and also improve power quality through matching supply and demand.
+Solar Energy Storage refers to technologies that can collect electric energy, and keep it stored in a different form (chemical or thermal) before release it at the time of need.
+One of these technologies can be found in lithium-ion batteries.
+Although energy storage will never achieve 100% efficiency, there is a small amount of energy is lost through the conversion and recovery of energy.
+But, energy storage can allow for flexible energy use in different periods than when it was first generated.
+Storage can improve the efficiency and resilience of the system and also improve the quality of power by coordinating demand and supply.

-Both energy capacity (the total amount of stored solar energy) and power capacity (the amount of energy available at any time) are two different things.
-You can use different storage capacities to perform different tasks.
-Solar power plants can function efficiently even if there are fluctuations in its output due to passing clouds.
-However, longer-term storage can be used to provide energy for a few days or even weeks, when the sun isn’t producing enough energy or there is a severe weather event.
+The energy capacity (the total amount of solar energy stored) and power capacity (the amount of energy that is available at any given time) are two distinct terms.
+You can use different capacities of storage to accomplish various tasks.
+A solar plant can operate efficiently even if there are fluctuations in the output of its system due to moving clouds.
+But, storage that lasts longer can be utilized to power for weeks or days, when the sun is not producing enough energy or there is a significant weather-related event.

-Balancing the load of electricity – With no storage, electricity has to be generated and consumed simultaneously.
-This may mean that grid operators “curtail” certain portions of the generation to prevent over-generation and reliability problems.
-There are times when the sun sets, or on cloudy days that the sun is not producing as much production however there is plenty of demand for power.
+Balancing electricity loads – Without storage, electricity must both be consumed and generated simultaneously.
+This could mean that the grid operator “curtail” certain aspects of generation in order to avoid over-generation or reliability problems.
+There could be periods when the sun sets, or on cloudy days that it is more difficult to get solar energy but there is still an abundance of power demand.
 Storage is a way to keep power in reserve.
-It can be filled or charged when there is little production and a low power consumption.
-It can then be dispersed or utilized when there is a large amount of demand or load.
-The power produced by sun’s rays can be stored in a way that it is accessible to grid operators when they need it.
-This is why storage could be used to protect against sun’s radiation.
+It can be charged or filled when there is a low production and little power consumption.
+It is then dispensed or utilized when there is a lot of demand or load.
+The electricity produced by sun’s rays can be stored to ensure that it can be available to grid operators when they need it.
+This is how storage can be used to protect against sun’s radiation.

 “Firming” Solar generation

-This is short-term storage that can be used to ensure that rapid changes in solar generation do not negatively impact power output from a sun power plant.
+This is short-term storage which can be utilized to ensure that changes in solar generation do not negatively impact the output of a sun power plant.
 A small battery is a good example.
-It can be used to help grids maintain a stable and consistent electrical supply.
+It can be used to help grids maintain a stable and consistent electricity supply.

 Resilience

-Solar and storage can offer electricity backup in case of an electrical failure.
-They can keep essential facilities operating in order to provide essential services like communications.
-You can also use solar and storage for microgrids as well as smaller-scale applications such as portable power units or mobile phones.
+Storage and solar can provide power backup in the case of an electrical failure.
+They are able to keep essential facilities operating in order to provide essential services like communications.
+You can also use solar and storage for microgrids as well as smaller-scale devices like portable power units and mobile phones.

 Could Solar Energy be transported wirelessly?

-A solar thermal energy conversion technique that converts solar energy to heat without the need for wires.
-The sun’s heat would be converted to heat, and turn steam out of water.
-The steam will then power a turbine that creates electricity.
+Solar thermal power conversion is a process that converts solar energy into heat without the need for wires.
+The sun’s radiation could be converted into heat, which would transform water into steam.
+The steam would then power a turbine that creates electricity.

-Although it is feasible to convert solar energy to another form of energy that can be used for transport, it’s not being achieved on a sufficient size provide power to more than a small city.
+Although it is possible for solar power to be converted into another type of energy that can be used for transport, it’s not being implemented on enough scale to be able for more power than a small town.

-This is because solar panels are only having a 20% efficiency in converting sunlight into electricity.
-It means just 20% of sunlight that hits a solar panel is converted into usable energy for every 100.
+This is because solar panels are only having a 20% efficiency in the conversion of sunlight into electricity.
+This means that only 20 percent of sunlight that hits the panel is converted to usable energy for every 100.

-To produce enough energy to power [region]] or (region), it will require a significant number of solar panel.
-It is then necessary to transfer the energy over vast distances.
+To produce enough power to power [regionor”region,” it will require an enormous number of solar panels.
+Then , it would be necessary to transport the energy across vast distances.

-Scientists are currently working on solutions to this issue.
-They will find innovative ways to store and transport solar power.
+Scientists are working on a solution to this problem.
+They will find innovative methods of storing and transporting solar power.

-There are many ways that the solar energy can be stored, and then moved to other locations.
-Although there are many ways solar energy could be stored or then transported, the majority cannot transport on a huge scale.
+There are a variety of ways that the solar energy can be stored, and then moved to other locations.
+Although there are many ways in which solar power can be stored and then transported however, not all of them can transport on a huge scale.

 Different kinds of energy storage

-Pumped hydropower is one of the most widely used form of energy storage for the grid.
-The most common storage technology that is used in combination in solar power stations is the pumped hydropower.
-Flywheels and compressed air storage could offer different storage options, including fast discharge, or big capacities, making them attractive for grid owners.
-Here are some more information about other types of storage.
+Pumped hydropower is the most popular type of energy storage used in electricity grids.
+The most popular storage method used in combination to solar power plant is pumped hydropower.
+The compressed air and flywheel storage may provide different storage options like fast discharge or big capacities, making them appealing to grid operators.
+Here are some more information about other storage types.

 Pumped-Storage Hydropower

-A technology that stores energy with water, also known as pumped-storage hydropower, is a form that stores energy.
-If the energy demand is not high electricity is utilized in order to move water from the reservoir.
-The water then flows downhill and turn a generator which generates electricity to meet the demand.
-Pumped hydro, a tried and tested storage technology which has been used across the United States since 1929, is well-tested.
-It necessitates appropriate areas and reservoirs.
-They could be man-made or natural lakes.
-This type of technology requires long approvals from regulators as well as lengthy time to implement.
-The payback period for pumped hydro is often long because of the lack of realization of the benefits of its services to integrate variable renewables.
-These are only some of the reasons why pumped-hydro hasn’t been built in recent times, despite the fact that there is an enormous amount of interest in it from those who have applied to obtain preliminary licenses or permits from the Federal Energy Regulatory Commission.
+A technique that stores energy with water, pumped storage hydropower is a kind stored energy.
+If the energy demand is not high electricity is utilized for pumping water through the reservoir.
+The water then flows downhill to turn a turbine which generates electricity to meet the demand.
+Pumped hydro, a tried and tested storage technology that has been utilized throughout the United States since 1929, is well-tested.
+It requires suitable areas and reservoirs.
+These can be either man-made or natural lakes.
+This type of technology requires long approvals from regulators as well as lengthy execution times.
+The financial payback time for pumped hydro is often long because of the lack of realization of the potential value of its services in integrating variable renewables.
+These are but one of the main reasons why pumped-hydro hasn’t been built in recent times, despite the fact that there is a lot of interest from those who have asked to obtain preliminary licenses or permits with the Federal Energy Regulatory Commission.

 Electrochemical Storage

-Many people are familiar with the electrochemical battery technology like those found in mobile phones and laptops.
-The battery stores energy through an enzymatic reaction when electricity is injected into it.
-The energy-producing chemical reaction that happens when the battery is charged reversed.
-This causes voltage between two electrical contacts, causing current to flow from it.
-Although lithium-ion is the most well-known chemistry used in battery batteries, you can also choose other options such as lead-acid and sodium.
+A lot of people are familiar with electrochemical battery technology like those found in mobile phones and laptops.
+A battery stores energy by triggering an enzymatic reaction when electricity is injected into it.
+The energy-producing chemical reaction that takes place when a battery is charged is reversed.
+This causes voltage between two electrical contacts that causes current to flow out of the battery.
+Although lithium-ion is the most popular chemistry for batteries, there are other options , such as lead-acid and sodium.

 Thermal Energy Storage

-Flywheels are large wheels that are attached to rotating shafts.
-The wheel can turn faster due to the energy it uses.
-A generator that is electrical can draw the energy through attachment onto the wheels.
-This uses electromagnetism and slows the wheel in order to generate electricity.
-Flywheels are able to provide power quickly, but they aren’t able to store energy in large quantities.
+Flywheels are heavy , rigid wheels connected to rotating shafts.
+They can be turned faster due to the energy it uses.
+A generator that is electrical can draw the energy it needs by attaching to the wheel.
+It uses electromagnetism to slow down the wheel to produce electricity.
+Flywheels can provide electricity quickly, but they’re not able to store much energy.

-Large vessels are used to store compressed air.
+These large containers are designed to hold compressed air.
 The compressor pumps compressed air inside the containers.
-Air compressed is released to drive a turbine which produces electricity.
-The compressed air energy storage systems that are currently in use typically release air to generate electricity as part of a natural-gas power cycle.
+This compressed air released to power a turbine that produces electricity.
+The energy storage systems for compressed air that are in operation typically release air to generate electricity as part of a natural-gas power cycle.

 Solar Fuels

-The sun’s energy can be utilized to create new fuels.
+The sun’s energy could be used to produce new fuels.
 They can be burned, or consumed to generate energy.
-Researchers are currently studying the hydrogen that is made by the separation of hydrogen from oxygen in water along with methane which is produced by combining carbon dioxide with hydrogen.
+Researchers are currently investigating hydrogen.
+It is created by the separation of hydrogen from oxygen in water as well as methane, which is produced by combining carbon dioxide with hydrogen.
 Natural gas is mostly composed of methane.
-Methane is used to heat homes and produce electricity.
+It is used to heat homes or produce electricity.

 Virtual Storage

-It is also possible to store energy from solar sources in changing the method you use the devices you already have.
-The building could be “stored” with thermal power by heating or cooling it prior to the peak of electrical demand.
-This will allow it to not require electricity after the afternoon hours.
-In storing cool or warm air, the building functions as an insulated thermos.
-Similar processes can be used to spread the demand over the day by using water heaters.
+You can also store solar energy by changing the method you use the devices you already have.
+The building can also be “stored” with thermal power by cooling or heating it prior to the peak of electrical demand.
+This means that it will not require electricity later in the afternoon.
+By storing warm or cool air, the building functions as a thermos.
+Similar techniques can be employed to spread the demand over the day with the help of water heaters.

-Residential and commercial customers, as well as utility companies and large-scale solar operators, could benefit from storage systems that incorporate solar.
-As research advances and costs for solar large – scale storage drop solar storage solutions and solar energy are becoming more affordable.
+Commercial and residential customers as well as utility companies as well as large-scale solar operators can benefit from storage systems that incorporate solar.
+As research advances and prices for solar large-scale energy storage fall the solar storage and solar solutions are becoming more affordable.

-They sound fantastic however they aren’t suitable for shipping or stored in massive amounts.
-It’s only an issue of time before solar energy is able to travel across the globe thanks to new developments of solar energy storage and renewable energy technologies.
+All sound wonderful, but they are not suitable for shipping and stored in huge amounts.
+It’s only an issue of time before solar energy can be transported around the world due to the latest advancements of solar energy storage as well as renewable energy technologies.

-Although it’s a bit off topic, it is referring to another reason for transporting solar energy around all over the globe…government instability.
+While it may seem off-topic, it does point to another reason for transporting solar energy around throughout the globe…government instability.

-Most countries can get along or accept one another in a group.
-This is especially true for countries which produce energy (coal as well as batteries and oil).
-It is not in the best interest of anyone to disturb the status quo, or have citizens from another country revolt and overthrow their government and then refuse to purchase energy from them.
+Most countries can get along or tolerate one another as a group.
+This is especially true of countries which produce energy (coal, oil and batteries).
+It is not in anyone’s best interests to alter the status quo, or have citizens from another country revolt and take over their government, and then refuse to buy energy from them.

-While solar energy could be stored and transferred in a variety of ways, none is currently feasible.
-It’s only a matter of time until new storage and design techniques to store solar power are developed by scientists.
+Although solar energy can be stored and transported in many ways, none is currently feasible.
+It’s only a matter of time until new storage and design methods that use solar energy are developed by scientists.